triggerdotdev/apihero/apps/logs/src/routes/README.md

 If you need to share functionality between routes, place that functionality into the `plugins` folder, and share it via [decorators](https://www.fastify.io/docs/latest/Reference/Decorators/).

-If you're a bit confused about using `async/await` to write routes, you would better take a look at [Promise resolution](https://www.fastify.io/docs/latest/Reference/Routes/#promise-resolution) for more details.